sctse999/donkeycar-docker/README.md

 # Donkeycar Docker Images
 This docker image allows you to run [donkey car](http://donkeycar.com/) without installing it.
-It also works well with the Donkey Car Controller mobile app.
+The primary use case would be running this docker image on your PC (not Pi or Jetson nano) and use it together with the simulator.
+You can then use the mobile app to control the car in the simulator and perform training and test autopilot within the app.

 ## Features
 - Pre-configured docker image with the Donkey Car and other dependencies